lostintangent/gistpad/README.md

 - `GistPad > Playground: Include Markup` - Specifies whether to include a markup file (`index.html`) when creating new web playgrounds.

-- `GistPad > Playground: Include Stylesheet` - Specifies whether to include a stylesheet file (`index.css`) when creating new web playgrounds.
+- `GistPad > Playground: Include Stylesheet` - Specifies whether to include a stylesheet file (`style.css`) when creating new web playgrounds.

 - `GistPad > Playground: Script Language` - Specifies the default scripting language to use when creating new web playgrounds.
 Can be set to one of the following values:

-  - `javascript` _(default)_: Will result in an `index.js` file being created whenever you create a new web playground.
+  - `javascript` _(default)_: Will result in an `script.js` file being created whenever you create a new web playground.
-  - `javascriptreact`: Will result in an `index.jsx` file being created whenever you create a new web playground.
+  - `javascriptreact`: Will result in an `script.jsx` file being created whenever you create a new web playground.
-  - `typescript`: Will result in an `index.ts` file being created whenever you create a new web playground.
+  - `typescript`: Will result in an `script.ts` file being created whenever you create a new web playground.
-  - `typescriptreact`: Will result in an `index.tsx` file being created whenever you create a new web playground.
+  - `typescriptreact`: Will result in an `script.tsx` file being created whenever you create a new web playground.

 - `GistPad > Playground: Show Console` - Specifies whether to always show the console when opening a playground.